 - Check that your PC has the IP address of your router listed as the default gateway.
-If the IP configuration of your PC is assigned by DHCP, this information will not be visible in your PC's Network Control Panel.
-Verify that the IP address of the router is listed as the TCP/IP default gateway. - Check to see that the network address of your PC (the portion of the IP address specified by the netmask) is different from the network address of the remote device. - If your ISP assigned a host name to your PC, enter that host name as the Account Name in the Basic Settings menu.
+You can display the default gateway by selecting Start > Run, and clicking OK.
+This brings up a command window, where you can enter ipconfig. - Check to see that the network address of your PC (the portion of the IP address specified by the netmask) is different from the network address of the remote device. - If your ISP assigned a host name to your PC, enter that host name as the Account Name in the Basic Settings menu.